OpenDataDSL/website/blog/2025-06-03-simple-portfolio/index.md

 ### Trades
 Trades in our simple portfolio are a record of an amount of a specific instrument, bought or sold for a specific price and timepoint.

-Each trade event contains the following information:
+Each trade event contains the following information (only information required for calculating profit):

 |Name|Type|Description|
 |-|-|-|